Weight Management: Healthy Eating

 A gram of fat has almost 2.5 times the calories of a gram of protein or carbohydrates.
 Try to balance your food choices so that only 20% to 35% of your calories comes from total fat.
 This means an average of 2½ to 3½ grams of fat for each 100 calories you eat.

 Eat more fiber

 High-fiber foods are digested more slowly than low-fiber foods, so you feel full longer.
 Try to get 31 grams of fiber each day.
 Foods high in fiber include:

 As you begin to eat more fiber, be sure to drink plenty of water to keep your digestive system working smoothly.

 Don’t skip meals.
 This often leads to overeating later on.
 It’s best to spread your eating throughout the day.

 Eat a variety of foods, not just a few favorites.

 If you find yourself eating when you’re not hungry, ask yourself why.
 Many of us eat when we’re bored, stressed, or just to be polite.
 Listen to your body.
 If you’re not hungry, get busy doing something else instead of eating.

-Eat slower.
+Eat slower, shooting for 20 to 30 minutes for each meal.
 It takes 20 minutes for your stomach to tell your brain that it’s full.